-1. INTRODUCTION
+1. Introduction

-- 1.1 Councillors and Officers both have important but distinct roles.
+- 1.1 Elected members and officers both have important but distinct roles.
 The relationship between them has to function effectively in order for them to be able to carry out their respective roles.
-The purpose of this guidance is to offer advice to Councillors and Officers on how to conduct that relationship in a way that allows both to do their jobs and enhances the reputation of the County Council. - 1.2 Although both councillors and officers depend upon one another to be able to do their respective jobs, councillors, in particular, are reliant upon officers for information and support.
-Because of this all officers need to be aware of their responsibility when called upon to provide support and assistance to councillors to enable them to do their job effectively.
-Whenever a councillor raises a question with an officer a response must be given promptly.
-When promises are made to Councillors they need to be kept.
+The purpose of this guidance is to offer advice to elected members and officers on how to conduct that relationship in a way that allows both to do their jobs and enhances the reputation of the County Council. - 1.2 Although both elected members and officers depend upon one another to be able to do their respective jobs, elected members, in particular, are reliant upon officers for information and support.
+Because of this all officers need to be aware of their responsibility when called upon to provide support and assistance to elected members to enable them to do their job effectively.